 S. Korea Urges Japan to Hold Back on Forced Labor Ruling

 Seoul, Nov.
-7 (Jiji Press)--South Korean Prime Minister Lee Nak-yeon urged the Japanese government on Wednesday to refrain from excessive criticism of a recent ruling by his country's top court on wartime forced labor.
+7 (Jiji Press)--A senior official of the South Korean president's office urged the Japanese government on Wednesday to refrain from excessive criticism of a recent top court ruling on wartime forced labor.

 [Copyright The Jiji Press, Ltd.]